 As soon as he can get to it, Peter Brimelow will be announcing the opening of VDARE.com's sixth War Against Christmas competition.
 Entries have already begun arriving spontaneously, which is heartening.
 Reviving this contest, originally started in National Review, but repressed after the purge, was one of the greatest pleasures of launching VDARE.

 Of course, the boys over at the new NR have subsequently made some half- hearted attempts to cover the question again.
 Apparently it has dawned on them what the religious heritage of most of the soldiers being hazarded in Iraq actually is.

-Last year in discussing the results of the competition Peter Brimelow concluded
+Last year in discussing the results of the competition Peter Brimelow concluded:

 This is the situation that we’re in with the War Against Christmas.
 There is finally a widespread awareness that it exists.
 But as with the immigration debate, I believe, it will next emerge that the War Against Christmas is not merely an accident.
 Its backers really want it.Next year, they will get nasty.

 Anyone wanting to see proof of this should take the trouble to take a day registration and contemplate:

-How the secular humanist grinch didn't steal Christmas - Michelle Goldman Salon.com Nov 11 2005
+How the secular humanist grinch didn't steal Christmas - Michelle Goldberg, Salon.com Nov 11 2005